-On January 1, 2018, the Company adopted ASC 606, using the modified retrospective method.
-Results for reporting periods beginning subsequent to December 31, 2017 are presented under ASC 606, while prior period amounts are not adjusted and continue to be reported in accordance with the Company's historical accounting policies prior to adoption.
+On January 1, 2018, the Company adopted Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers ("ASC 606"), using the modified retrospective method.
 In adopting the guidance, the Company applied the guidance to all contracts and used available practical expedients including assessing contracts with similar terms and conditions on a "portfolio" basis.
-The adoption of this new guidance did not have a material impact on the Company's condensed consolidated financial statements.
+The adoption of this new guidance did not have a material impact on the Company's consolidated financial statements.
+Prior period amounts have not been adjusted in connection with the adoption of this standard.

-In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows: Restricted Cash, which addresses classification and presentation of changes in restricted cash on the statement of cash flows.
-The standard requires that restricted cash and restricted cash equivalents be included as components of total cash and cash equivalents as presented on the statement of cash flows.
-The Company adopted ASU 2016-18 using a retrospective transition method effective January 1, 2018 and applied to the periods presented on the condensed consolidated statements of cash flows.
+On January 1, 2018, the Company adopted ASU 2016-18, Statement of Cash Flows: Restricted Cash, using a retrospective transition method and applied to the periods presented on the condensed consolidated statements of cash flows.
 Restricted cash includes cash and cash equivalents that is restricted through legal contracts, regulations or the Company's intention to use the cash for a specific purpose.
 The Company's restricted cash primarily related to funds held as collateral for letters of credit.

-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASC 842"), which amends the existing accounting standards for leases.
-The new standard requires lessees to record a right-of-use ("ROU") asset and a corresponding lease liability on the balance sheet (with the exception of short-term leases), whereas under current accounting standards, the Company's lease portfolio consists of operating leases and is not recognized on its consolidated balance sheets.
-The new standard also requires expanded disclosures regarding leasing arrangements.
-The new standard is effective for the Company beginning January 1, 2019.
-In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements, which provides an alternative modified transition method.
-Under this method, the cumulative-effect adjustment to the opening balance of retained earnings is recognized on the date of adoption with prior periods not restated.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASC 842"), which amended the existing accounting standards for leases.
+The new standard requires lessees to record a right-of-use ("ROU") asset and a corresponding lease liability on the balance sheet (with the exception of short-term leases), whereas under previous accounting standards, the Company's lease portfolio consisting of operating leases were not recognized on its consolidated balance sheets.
+The new standard required expanded disclosures regarding leasing arrangements.
+The new standard was effective for the Company beginning January 1, 2019.